 GiH can hold grant money for you in our bank account if your group does not have one.

-Wednesdays 6 to 7.30pm, Friends of Tottenham Green N15, Facebook group
+Tuesdays 11 to 1pm, Friends of Tottenham Green N15, Facebook group – check this

 Fridays 10am to 1.30pm, The Mulberry Tree Community Garden, Quaker Meeting House, 594 Tottenham High Road (near Aldi), N17 9TA

 Sundays 10am-2pm, Edible Landscapes in Finsbury Park, Manor House entrance, N4 2NQ.

 The Conservation Volunteers (TCV) in Haringey run practical projects across parks and green spaces in Haringey. www.tcv.org.uk/london/haringey

 GiH is a member of Sustain – the alliance for better food and farming, including Capital Growth and London Food Link .
 See their websites for news about food issues in London.
 We are also a member of Social Farms and Gardens, which has regular news about funding schemes and training courses